yiruyang2025/Voice-Models-x-AI-Products/2025-05-Demo-DQLoRA.md

 # DQLoRA: Adapter-Guided Distillation for Lightweight ASR

-- With Python 3 + A100 GPU
+- With Python 3 + A100 GPU, deployed on Colab

 # 1. Install Dependencies and Import Libraries